Brexit

 Your rights and how to apply for settled and pre-settled status

-For more information on this process go to GOV.UK – Settled status for EU citizens and families .
+For more information go to GOV.UK – EU Settlement Scheme enhancements confirmed.

 Advice for UK citizens who want to live and work in EU countries